Journalist Who Helped Break Snowden's Story Reflects On His High-Stakes Reporting

 In 2013, Edward Snowden, a contractor with the National Security Agency, rocked the world when he leaked thousands of classified documents about U.S. surveillance programs.

-Barton Gellman, a former The Washington Post reporter, was one of three journalists — including filmmaker Laura Poitras, and Glenn Greenwald of The Guardian — with whom Snowden chose to share the documents.
+Barton Gellman, formerly of The Washington Post, was one of three journalists — including filmmaker Laura Poitras and Glenn Greenwald of The Guardian — with whom Snowden chose to share the documents.
 Gellman says initially Snowden was skeptical of him.

 "He thought that The Washington Post would be afraid to publish or would bow down to government pressure," Gellman says.
 "It took a lot of convincing for him, just as it took a lot of convincing for me that he was for real."

-Snowden shared information about surveillance programs previously unknown to the American public, including the fact that the government was keeping records of private citizens' phone calls, and that the NSA was harvesting data from big internet companies, including Google, Facebook and Microsoft.
+Snowden shared information about surveillance programs previously unknown to the American public, including the fact that the government was keeping records of private citizens' phone calls and that the NSA was harvesting data from big internet companies, including Google, Facebook and Microsoft.

-Gellman reached out to The Washington Post, the paper he'd left three years earlier, which went on to publish a series of articles based on Snowden's classified information.
+Gellman reached out to The Washington Post, the paper he had left three years earlier, which went on to publish a series of articles based on Snowden's classified information.

 In a new book, Dark Mirror, Gellman writes about his relationship with Snowden and the high-stakes reporting that ultimately garnered him, Poitras and Greenwald a Pulitzer Prize.